 In our case the day trip to Misurina ended with a snack at the "Malga Popena", a typical restaurant on the road to Carbonin, an alternative route back to Cortina along the Passo Cimabanche.

-Malga Popena is managed by the Agricultural Cooperative Auronzo Val d'Ansiei, as is the Malga Maraia, another restaurant of the area that can be reached with an easy hike, if you want to take this walk, below you can see our page about it:
+Malga Popena is managed by the Agricultural Cooperative Auronzo Val d'Ansiei, as is the Malga Maraia, another restaurant of the area.
+It can be reached with an easy hike, if you want to take this walk, below you can see our page about it:

 Both these restaurants were created with the aim of giving a job to the less fortunate residents of the town of Auronzo and also include some farming fields, where most of the raw materials, with which the dishes are created, grows.
 Honestly, we can only advise you to drop by.

 Parking in Misurina